webix-hub/docs/data/api/refs/ui.multicombo.md

 - api/link/ui.multicombo_setbottomtext.md - sets the input label at the bottom of it
 - api/link/ui.multicombo_setvalue.md - sets a new value for the component
 - api/link/ui.multicombo_show.md - makes the component visible
-- api/link/ui.multicombo_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another
+- api/link/ui.multicombo_sync.md - allows you to sync two copies of data (all or just a part of it) from one DataCollection to another
 - api/link/ui.multicombo_unbind.md - breaks "bind" link
 - api/link/ui.multicombo_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
 - api/link/ui.multicombo_validate.md - validates value of input